daria8549/python-course-exercises/README.md

 # python-course-exercises
+# Python Course Exercises

-This repository contains a collection of Jupyter Notebooks and Python scripts from my university coursework in programming and data structures.
-The exercises cover a range of foundational topics in Python, including:
+This repository contains a collection of Jupyter Notebooks and Python scripts created during university coursework, tutorials, and exam preparation.
+These exercises reflect practical hands-on training in programming, data structures, and basic algorithm design.

+## Contents

+The exercises cover a wide range of foundational topics in Python:

-- Functions and classes
+- Functions and custom classes
+- String manipulation and control structures
-- Searching and sorting
+- Searching and sorting algorithms
-- Data structures (lists, arrays, dictionaries)
+- Linked lists and binary trees
+- Hash tables and hashing logic
-- Binary trees and tree traversal
+- Recursion and algorithm tracing
-- Hashing and hash tables
+- Tutorial and in-class programming drills

-The code is structured as standalone exercises, written and tested during practical lab sessions.
-These files reflect my learning progress and hands-on work throughout the course.

-> Note: These are educational exercises and may not reflect production-level code.

-## Folder Contents

-- `2_Funktions_Classes_Exercise.ipynb`
-- `3_Suchen_und_Sortieren_Python.ipynb`
-- `4_Datenstrukturen_Python.ipynb`
-- `5_Baeume_Python.ipynb`
-- `6_Hashing_Python.ipynb`
-- `Ass1_Sort_Assignment.ipynb`
-- `Ass2_Data_Structures.ipynb`
-- `Ass3_Tree_Structure.ipynb`
-- `Ass4_Hashing.ipynb`
+- Exam-style practice problems

+## File Structure

+- `Exam_*.ipynb` – Exam preparation notebooks with focused algorithm exercises
+- `Ass*.ipynb` – Assignments on data structures, sorting, trees, and hashing
+- `Exercises_*.ipynb` – Thematic exercises (e.g., sorting, hash tables)
+- `Tutorial * - Exercises.ipynb` – Guided tutorial sessions with in-class tasks
+- `InClass_exercises.ipynb` – Mixed problems from lectures or labs
+- `data/` – (Optional) Supporting datasets for selected exercises

+## Notes

+- All files are standalone notebooks unless stated otherwise.
+- These notebooks are part of the coursework for an introductory programming and data structures class.
+- Code is educational and optimized for clarity, not production use.